Oolongtea02/KittyGangBureau/README.md

-Capstone game project for UCSC CMPM 171/172
+The website for Whisker President: A capstone game project for UCSC CMPM 171/172